Joe Isuzu

+Origin

+Comedian Jon Lovitz appeared on The Tonight Show Starring Johnny Carson on March 28, 1985 as part of The Groundlings improv troupe doing his character Tommy Flanagan (flah-NAY-gan) who was a pathological liar.
+He was then hired by Saturday Night Live later that year.
+The Joe Isuzu commercials started appearing the next year in 1986, leading one to believe it was "borrowed" by the ad company from Lovitz' character.

 Legacy

 The character became a fixture in American popular culture.
 In 1988, Michael Dukakis, in a debate with George H. W. Bush during that year's United States presidential election, said, "If Bush keeps it up, he's going to be the Joe Isuzu of American politics."

 Leisure reprised his role as Joe Isuzu in a 1992 A&W Cream Soda commercial.
 True to form, Joe makes outrageous claims about the soda.

 In 2012, Daily Finance (a subsidiary of AOL) named David Leisure #15 of Top 25 Celebrity Spokespeople of All Time for having portrayed Joe Isuzu in Isuzu advertisements.
 The same year, Leisure reprised the role in a series of mock endorsements of Mitt Romney's 2012 presidential campaign.